scharss/scriptgs/README.md

-# scriptgs Calendar From Form
+# scripts from Google Calendar .gs to code google server